texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring the latex related commands

 LaTeX comes with a number of command line tools to compile and manipulate LaTeX documents.
-The commands section defines there location and arguments.
+The commands section defines their location and arguments.

 The default settings should work with the recent and standard LaTeX